ManageIQ/manageiq.org/source/blog/2016-08-29-this-week-in-miq-speedups-chargebacks.html.md

 ## Improved

 ### [Index Speedup](https://github.com/ManageIQ/manageiq/pull/10685)
-The _VMs & Instances in My LDAP Group_ index and ajax calls in `/vm_or_template` received an awesome speedup this week thanks to the work of [Nick LaMuro](https://github.com/NickLaMuro).
+_VMs & Instances in My LDAP Group_ index and ajax calls in `/vm_or_template` received an awesome speedup this week thanks to the work of [Nick LaMuro](https://github.com/NickLaMuro).
 Head on over to the PR to view the improvement statistics.

 ### [Setup and Update Failure Report](https://github.com/ManageIQ/manageiq/pull/10745)